physiocoder/meteor/docs/Translation.md

 4. If there are no update to original docs `merge` goes flawless with fast forward.
 DONE!

-5. If there were updates in original docs that conflicts with translation already done `git merge` output an error signaling files with such conflicts.
-To resolve conflict invoke `FileMerge` utility with:
+5. If there were updates in original docs that conflicts with translation already done, `git merge` outputs an error signaling files with such conflicts.
+To resolve conflicts invoke `FileMerge` utility with:

         git mergetool -t opendiff